ibm-cloud-architecture/store-mq-gitops/README.md

   oc project openshift-operators
   ```

-* Get your entitlement key from IBM site and use the following scripts:
+* Get your entitlement key from IBM site and use the following scripts to define a secret so
+images for MQ and Event Streams can be downloaded the IBM image registry:

   ```sh
   ./boostrap/scripts/defineEntitlementSecret.sh your_long_entitlement_key